Medical Malpractice in Tennessee: Where We Stand in 2013

 The legislature amended the Medical Malpractice Act in 2008 and 2009 by adding the requirements that plaintiffs file a certificate of good faith asserting that the plaintiff has consulted with an expert who has a good faith belief in the validity of the parties’ respective positions.
 The legislature also required the plaintiff to give healthcare providers pretrial notice of any suit against them.

-So what is the impact of these new regs on Tennessee medical malpractice cases?
+So what is the impact of these changes on Tennessee medical malpractice cases?
 Is substantial compliance with these requirements sufficient?
-What is the applicability of these requirements when a suit was filed before the amendments but nonsuited and refilled after the changes?

-Participate in this fast-paced and informative 60-minute webinar, and get the answers to these questions and more from two experienced medical malpractice attorneys.
+Participate in this fast-paced and informative 60-minute webinar, and get the answers to these questions and more from an experienced medical malpractice attorney.

 In just one hour, you'll gain new insights and guidance on: